-The Shepherd of Hermas, written between 85 and 145 A.D., explained that Jesus Christ was the Spirit of God, who was sent out in the beginning of creation: “The Holy Pre-existent Spirit.
-Which created the whole creation, God made to dwell in flesh that He desired” (Parable 5:6).
+The Shepherd of Hermas, written between 85 and 145, said that Jesus Christ was the Spirit who was sent out in the beginning of creation: “The pre-existent Holy Spirit, which created the whole creation, God made to dwell in flesh that He desired” (Parable 5:6).

-Justin Martyr, in 150 A.D., wrote, “It is wrong, therefore, to understand the Spirit and the power of God as anything else than the Word, who is also the first-born of God.”
-1
+Explaining Luke 1:35, Justin Martyr, in 150, wrote, “It is wrong, therefore, to understand the Spirit and the power of God as anything else than the Word, who is also the first-born of God.”

 But, J.N.D.
 Kelly was incorrect in saying that the early Church believed in the “incarnation” of Christ as we understand by Latin theology.
-The early Church believed that Christ was the Spirit “who was manifest in the flesh” (1 Timothy 3:16).
-The Shepherd of Hermas and the Epistle of Barnabas were two books written sometime before 150 A.D., and were included in the New Testament in the Codex Sinaiticus (325–360 A.D.).
-Both of these Books explained that Christ was the Spirit “who was manifest in the flesh.”
+The early Church believed that Christ was the Spirit “who was manifest in the flesh” ( 1 Timothy 3:16).
+The Shepherd of Hermas and the Epistle of Barnabas were two books written sometime before 150 and were included in the New Testament in the Codex Sinaiticus (325–360).
+Both Books explained that Christ was the Spirit “who was manifest in the flesh.”
 In fact, the Epistle of Barnabas used the phrase “manifest in the flesh” seven times.

-This idea was explained to us in the first chapter of Revelation, where the Apostle John saw the Spirit of Christ appear and speak as “the Son of Man” as the image of the invisible God (the Ancient of Days), as the Archangel WHO IS LIKE GOD, and as the Sanctified Body of Christ of end days (The Rider on the White Horse).
+This idea was explained to us in the first Chapter of Revelation, where the Apostle John saw the Spirit of Christ appear and speak as “the Son of Man,” as the image of the invisible God (the Ancient of Days), as the Archangel WHO IS LIKE GOD, and as the Sanctified Body of Christ of the end days (The Rider on the White Horse).

 The truth that God was trying to show us was that the Spirit of Christ can manifest itself in many different ways at the same time.
 For example, the Spirit of Christ can appear as the man Jesus Christ and as the image of the invisible God, at the same time.
-This is because the Spirit of Christ did not become the man Christ Jesus; the Spirit only appeared in the man Christ Jesus.
+This is because the Spirit of Christ was only “found in appearance as a man.”

 How was this original understanding of the Spirit of Christ lost?

-After the Nicene Creed of 325 A.D., which began the Trinity doctrine, Emperor Constantine ordered the burning of books that opposed the Trinity doctrine.
+After the Nicene Creed of 325, which began the Trinity doctrine, Emperor Constantine ordered the burning of books that opposed the Trinity doctrine.

 Not only were books burned, but also key verses in the Bible were altered.
 One of the verses that was altered was 1 Timothy 3:16: “Who was manifest in the flesh.”
 This was changed to read: “God was manifest in the flesh.”
 Another significant verse that was changed was John 1:18, which called Christ the “only begotten God.”
 This was changed to “only begotten Son.”